ECNU-RCGCEF/TraceME/TraceME_PORTAL/README.md

      FLUSH PRIVILEGES;
 ```
 #### 3. Create database tables.
-The path of initiation script is: `CAFE_PORTAL/init.sql`
+The path of initiation script is: `TraceME_PORTAL/init.sql`
 You have to enter mySQL, use the database in step2 and run this script.
-You should first enter the directory `CAFE_PORTAL/init.sql` of the CAFE-PORTAL source code folder.
+You should first enter the directory `TraceME_PORTAL/init.sql` of the TraceME-PORTAL source code folder.
 Then You have to enter mySQL using command line `mysql -u {username} -p`, use the database created in `step2` and run the following script.
 ```Bash
 use {jdbc.database}